TabithaSneha/object-detection-yolo/README.md

 ***

-In this project, the YOLO algorithm has been implemented on the PASCAL VOC Dataset for the purpose of Object Detection.
+In this project, the YOLO algorithm has been implemented on the PASCAL VOC Dataset for the purpose of object detection of real-time objects.

 ## Introduction:-